Stay informed with the

 Dear Mark: Just for the record: When I win my $300 million Powerball lottery jackpot, I plan on buying a casino and bringing back the deals we used to get in the good old days.
 Butch B.

-Dear Mark: You state that taking Free Odds on a Crap game is one of the best bets the casino offers.
+Dear Mark: You state that taking free odds on a craps game is one of the best bets the casino offers.
 By doing so, how much will it improve my chances of winning?
 Gabe L.

 Best of Mark Pilarski